rb150/laravelstore/readme.md

 1. Use composer to create project (composer create-project laravel/laravel) followed by the name of the project (laravelstore)

-2. Test run the project by running "php artisan serve".
+2. Test run the project by running "php artisan serve" to make sure everything works

-3. Create views folders in resources folder
+3. In layouts folder, change "welcome.blade.php" boilerplate